-Hopelink Mobility Management provides trip coordination for the Shoreline-Lake Forest Park and Duvall/Carnation Community Vans in partnership with King County Metro and participating cities.
+Hopelink Mobility Management provides trip coordination for the Shoreline-Lake Forest Park, Duvall/Carnation, and Redmond Community Vans in partnership with King County Metro and participating cities.
 This service is designed to provide residents with customized options for getting around when bus service can’t meet their needs.
 All trips are driven by Metro approved Volunteer Drivers and are dependent on volunteer availability.

 - All trips are driven by Volunteer Drivers and are dependent on volunteer availability.
 Community Van is driven by the community for the community!